GameServerManagers/docker-steamcmd/README.md

 - For workshop items, ensure the base app (server) is installed first; workshop content lands under the app's workshop directory.
 - `+download_depot` may require authenticated login and correct branch access; manifests are version-specific.

-## Notes

-This container is based off of the [steamcmd](https://github.com/steamcmd/docker) container and is primarily used for [LinuxGSM](https://linuxgsm.com) game servers.

 ## FAQ

 **Q: How do I find an appid?**